kubewarden/community/components.md

 # Kubewarden Components

-Kubewarden's architecture is comprised by multiple components, each serving a distinct function in the Kubewarden stack, ensuring users' compliance and secuirty policies are properly enforced.
+Kubewarden's architecture comprises multiple components, each serving a distinct function in the Kubewarden stack, ensuring users' compliance and security policies are properly enforced.

 #### Kubewarden CRDs (Custom Resource Definitions)